 Experience the manufacturing process of printed electronics in real life.

-As already evident from its name, electronics require power to function.
+Electronic circuits and devices require power to function.
 This holds true for classical as well as for printed electronics.
 Rigid power supplies, e.g. coin cell batteries, go perfectly hand-in-hand with classical, rigid electronics.